 This past year brought some personnel changes to our fraud unit.
 These changes were made for various reasons, but primarily for the benefit of the program.
-As stated above, Assistant James Clinchard has been assigned to supervise the Special Prosecutions Unit, which includes the Auto Fraud Unit.
+As stated above, Assistant District Attorney James Clinchard continues to supervise the Special Prosecutions Unit, which includes the Auto Fraud Unit.
 He reviews and approves all felony case dispositions, including that restitution be determined and ordered as a condition of any settlement.
-Deputy District Attorney Gloria Mas has been assigned to the Special Prosecutions Unit since 2011 and is now the sole attorney handling this case load (but for the occasional case which may arise out of South Lake Tahoe to be handled by Robert Priscaro).
-Mr. Pierson is aware of the Commissioner's desire to maintain consistency within the program and remains dedicated to this premise.
+Deputy District Attorney Gloria Mas is no longer with the office and Deputy District Attorney Jodie Jensen transitioned into the unit in the beginning of this reporting year.
+Investigator Franzen has been with the program for several years, but is now transitioning our new auto fraud investigator Clayton Steacker into that position for the foreseeable future.
+District Attorney Pierson is aware of the Commissioner's desire to maintain consistency within the program and remains dedicated to this premise.
 Our Fraud Unit continues to grow as funds are made available for an increase in personnel.